-- Pamlico is new gold discovery in virtually unexplored area of Nevada
+- Pamlico is a new gold discovery in virtually unexplored area of Nevada

-- Nevada rated fifth-largest gold producer and number one mining destination in the world
+- Nevada is rated fifth-largest gold producer and number one mining destination in the world

 - Exciting ground in Ontario too

 What Newrange Gold does:

 Newrange Gold Corp's (CVE:NRG) flagship project is the high-grade, near-surface gold discovery at Pamlico in mining-friendly Nevada, US.

 The company boasts a large footprint, covering 2,548 hectares, which also encompasses a past gold producing area (with old mine workings) but has been unexplored and in private hands (three families) since 1896 so it has seen almost no modern exploration techniques.